How to Improve My CAT Mock Percentile?

 Mock tests are an important part of your CAT preparation strategy.
 While they help you practice for the actual CAT exam, they also help track your progress, identify topics you need to work on and familiarize you with the exam pattern and syllabus.
 Thus, owing to the emphasis put on attempting mocks, it can be rather demotivating to notice your CAT mock scores constantly fluctuate.
 However, a decreasing score in mocks can be taken as a sign to adapt and modify the exam strategy.

 While there is no one way of attempting and acing CAT, there are certain best practices that can improve your chances.
-Thus, when modifying or changing your CAT strategy, ensure that the points given below are kept in mind to see an improvement in your CAT mock scores progressively.
+Thus, when modifying or changing your CAT strategy, ensure that the points given below are kept in mind to see a progressive improvement in your CAT mock scores.

 Steps to Improve Your CAT Mock Percentile